jkciw/bitcoinknowledge/Mining/Pooled Mining.md

 The process of several miners working together to find a block and splitting the reward (coinbase + transaction fee) in proportion to the hash they contributed is called pooled mining.
 Variance in the mining reward refers to the uncertainty in mining reward over a given period of time.
 Mining being a [poisson process](Mining%20Probabilities.md)  , variance is expressed as $\lambda \times B^2$.

 Let the pool's total hash rate be $H$.
-Then,
+Then

 ![](images/pooleq_1.png)